-As mentioned, side-eye from your dog is that look that says “not again” or “I’m tired of your antics, just give me the damn treat”, or as in the case of a popular Boxer side-eye video, “I’m not looking at you because I’m upset that went somewhere without me”.
+As mentioned, side-eye from your dog is that look that says, “Not again,” or “I’m tired of your antics, just give me the damn treat”, or as in the case of the above popular Boxer side-eye video, “I’m not looking at you because I’m upset that went somewhere without me”.

 Also, it seems sometimes they just don’t want to lift their heads up to acknowledge you, so they shift their eyes to look at you.
 We do the same thing.

 Sometimes side eye evolves into a sort of half-sleep phase for the puppy; the eyes droop and close entirely.
 Pretty clear this is a relaxed dog, and most likely, there is nothing to worry about.
 Sometimes they’ll throw in a wink, just to keep you on your toes.